TheM1ddleM1n/LinuxChromeOS/README.md

 # 🐧 Using Linux on ChromeOS — Quick & Easy Guide

-> A beginner-friendly guide to enabling and using Linux (Crostini) on ChromeOS — perfect for coding, development, and tinkering.
+> A beginner-friendly guide to enabling and using Linux (Crostini) on ChromeOS — perfect for coding, development, and tinkering!

 ---